Table of Contents

 - Carpal, Cubital, and Radial Tunnel Syndromes: If the median, ulnar and radial nerves are pinched while passing through the arm and wrist, they will cause Carpal, Cubital and Radial syndromes respectively.
 These cause pain, numbness, and tingling in the arm, elbow, and hand.

-- Tendinitis or Tendonitis: Due to repetitive stress, tear or degeneration can occur in the tendons.
+- Tendinitis or Tendonitis: Is tendonitis a musculoskeletal disorder?
+Of course, it is.
+Due to repetitive stress, tear or degeneration can occur in the tendons.
 Aging and overuse make the tendons less flexible and weak.
 When the tendons are affected, they will react with inflammation.
 This will result in severe pain.

 - Rotator Cuff Injuries: The tear in the tissues connecting the rotator cuff joints occurs when the shoulder joints face overexertion or heavy impacts.